Jacob Bigeleisen: Manhattan Project

 In an address in March 1983 at Washington State University at ceremonies where he was awarded the college's Distinguished Alumnus Award, Bigeleisen advocated on behalf of nuclear disarmament, saying that "we have to stop putting our efforts into building more and more bombs" and that the time had come to start dismantling the tens of thousands of nuclear warheads in the nation's stockpile.
-While saying that he didn't regret his participation in the Manhattan Project, he said that "having lived through that time, that any further use of nuclear weapons is out of the question."
+Though he said that he didn't regret his participation in the Manhattan Project, Bigeleisen stated that "having lived through that time, that any further use of nuclear weapons is out of the question."

 Death

 Bigeleisen died at age 91 on August 7, 2010, in Arlington, Virginia due to pulmonary disease.
 He was survived by his wife, Grace, as well as by three sons and six grandchildren.